drj11/forth-pyconuk2017/script.md

 and replaces them with their sum.
 So overall the stack shrinks by one item.

+As a debugging aid, we can use the word `.s` to print a sort of picture of the stack.

+When .s shows the stack,
+it prints the stack with the top of stack to the right, which is the order that would have typed the values in if they had been typed in, and it's a convention used in most Forth documentation.

+There are various words that manipulate the stack, DUP, DROP, SWAP.
+We're going to be using DUP, which duplicates items.

+    5
+    dup
+    .s
+    *
+    .s

 The numbers that we used above are different from WORDs, when the interpreter sees a number, it pushes the value of the number onto the stack.